lightstep/terraform-opentelemetry-dashboards/collector-dashboards/otel-collector-kubernetes-comprehensive-dashboard-prometheus/README.md

 # Terraform Resource for Lightstep Kubernetes Comprehensive OpenTelemetry Dashboard (Prometheus)

-This is a Terraform resource for a dashboard that monitors Kubernetes metrics scraped via a Prometheus receiver.
+This is a Terraform resource for a dashboard that monitors a Kubernetes cluster running an OpenTelemetry Collector scraping kube-state-metrics.

 ## How to Use This Module